 When it comes to types of Italian bread, Focaccia is a highlight.
 A flatbread, Focaccia stands midway between bread and pizza.
 Depending on the region, you’ll have particular types of focaccia.
 Very famous is the Focaccia Ligure, with plenty of olive oil, sea salt, and rosemary on top.
-Also, there’s the focaccia Pugliese, made with potatoes.
+Also, there’s the focaccia Pugliese, with tomatoes on top.
+Very tasty!

 Piadina: mentioned also in some Italian songs, this type of bread is typical of the area of Romagna.
-It is flat, made with wheat flour, olive oil, salt, water, and lard.
-Everyone chooses the filling they like as there are plenty of combinations but several people like eating it with ham and cheese.
+It is flat, and made with wheat flour, olive oil, salt, water, and lard.
+Everyone chooses the filling they like, as there are plenty of combinations, but several people like eating it with ham and cheese.
 In Emilia Romagna, we really love Piadina, and it’s there in everyone’s kitchen.
 This is definitely a low-calorie Italian bread type.

 Schiacciata or Schiaccia:

 Schiacciata is a type of focaccia made in Tuscany, baked with olive oil and salt.
 When it comes to types of Italian bread, this one must be tried if you visit Tuscany.

 The soft and fragrant Tuscan Schiacciata is one of the region’s most popular foods.
 Its main characteristics are crunchiness, large air bubbles, pinch marks on hand-made pasta, abundant extra virgin olive oil, and coarse salt added after it is cooked.

 It is a soft wheat, round-shaped type of bread typically made in Naples, Campania.